Tradition, Origins, and History of Chamomile Tea

 In general, the consumption of chamomile tea is very safe until taken in excessive amounts, as with all other foods.
 If this happens, you may experience strong abdominal pain, bouts of vomiting, or even diarrhea.

-Finally, as far as any potential negative effects go among this and other types of herbal teas, should not be consumed in excess.
+Finally, as far as any potential negative effects go among this and other types of herbal teas, chamomile shouldn’t be consumed in excess.

 Ingesting a large amount has been known to cause intense drowsiness, dizziness and can even induce vomiting in more intensive cases.

-Nevertheless, it’s common to consume as much as four to five cups a day and not show any negative effects from over-consumption.
+Nevertheless, it’s common to consume as much as four to five cups a day and not show any negative or harmful effects of over-consumption.
 We recommend having 2 to 3 cups at most per day.

 Rating and Recommendation

-From helping those who are struggling with insomnia, or other sleeping disorders, who want to have a good nights rest, or for even helping fight off a cancer, chamomile tea can have a role to play in each scenario.
+From helping those who are struggling with insomnia, or other sleeping disorders, who want to have a good night’s rest, or for even helping fight off multiple types of cancer, chamomile tea can have a role to play in each scenario.

 In addition to relieving aches and pains, easing stress, symptoms of depression, helping your sleeping schedule, and even possibly fighting off cancer growth, it's also great for battling off common viral infections, easing digestive problems, fighting external irritations and so much more.